ascoder1109/currency_converter/README.md

-This is a currency converter app that will convert values of USD into INR.
+This is a currency converter app that will show INR equivalent of USD.
 Built using Flutter.